-The Fill Formatting option is beyond the scope of this Basic Skills book but is covered in-depth in the Essential Skills book in this series (in Session Four: Making Your Worksheets Look Professional).
+If you progress to the Essential Skills book in this series The Fill Formatting options will be covered in: Session Four: Making Your Worksheets Look Professional.

 Flash Fill will be introduced later in: Lesson 2-19: Use automatic Flash Fill to split delimited text.
 Here's what the other options will do: